m1hammad/hobbyst-FrontEnd/README.md

 ### Hammad: I like reading and listening to audio books

-Our front pagee introduces what the webapp is about
+Our front page introduces what the webapp is about

 ![frontpage](public/notloggedin.png)